GuillaumeMCK/PyPass-SAB/README.md

 </div>
 <br/>

-> PyPass-SAB is a patcher write in python that allows you to bypass the **100 days remaining limit**
+> PyPass-SAB is a patcher written in python that allows bypassing and resetting the **100 days remaining limit**
 > of StartAllBack.
 This patcher supports versions between **v3.5.5** and **v3.6.1**. <br/>
 > <br/>
 <div align="center">